TomHaughton/dizplai-poll/README.md

     * Greater availability and write throughput
     * The strong consistency of a relational DB is not paramount here
     * There seems to not be much use case for complex queries on the data
 * Caching is used to store the active poll and poll results.
+Poll results are cleared after 5 seconds.
+* Retrieving individual answers is a paginated response, to reduce impact of loading all data.

 ## Running the application
-This application uses Java 21, if this is not installed on your machine, you may run via Docker
+This application requires docker to be installed, for simplicity of testing
-1. `cd dizplai-poll-be`
+1. `docker-compose up`
-2. `java -jar target/dizplai-poll-0.0.1-SNAPSHOT.jar`

 # API Definition
 ### Create Poll